RavensbourneWebMedia/UX-design/sessions/08/README.md

 ### Blog

-For those who took part in the workshops: when working with kids and **teaching them about UX design**, what *strategies* and *techniques* have you tried / discovered, which made your life easier?
+#### For those who took part in the workshops at the primary school...

+While working with kids and **teaching them about UX design**, what *strategies* and *techniques* have you tried / discovered, which made your life easier?

 For example: